Scaffolding Kidlington

 The first and many would state the finest of the "system" scaffold options Cuplock (or Cuplok®) was introduced by a scaffolding company called SGB which was founded in 1919, and is still in business to this day.
 Mainly because of its versatility and simplicity, Cuplock is now among the most widely used scaffolding systems across the globe.
 Because of its innovational locking system, Cuplock is fast and easy to use, and can be adapted for use in all kinds of situations and locations, including; shoring scaffolds, facade scaffolding, curved structures, loading towers, birdcage structures, stairway scaffolds and mobile scaffold towers.
 Cuplok® has grown in popularity, particularly over the last 30 years, with construction contractors and companies in Kidlington continually seeking ways to save money.
 Cuplock is a galvanised "module" or "system" scaffold which employs a "cup and blade" concept, with a twist action to firmly lock the various ledgers and standards together.
 (Tags: System Scaffolds Kidlington, Cuplok® Scaffolds Kidlington, Cuplock Scaffolding Kidlington, Module Scaffolding Kidlington)

-Kidlington Temporary Roofing Scaffolds
+Temporary Roofing Scaffolds Kidlington

 Work at Height Regulations (2005)